Krillh/Airzlinshire/Misc/Eras of History.md

 Later in the Era of Awakening, rudimentary metal working was budding in the eastern regions of the [[Gmir River Valley]].
 There's no evidence of heat being used to form, and it was likely all surface copper formed by cold-hammering and used as ornamental pieces.

-# Celestial Accord
+# Era of Culture

 > [!note]
 > I want a new name for this era

-The Era of Celestia Accord is marked by an increase in the importance of [[Majik]] in the cultures of the [[Western Continent]] around [[Myan Kian Lake]].
+The Era of Culture is marked by an increase in the importance of culture and art.
+This was also a time of strong cultural development, farming techniques had been rapidly improving, producing more food, and allowing larger segments of city populations to explore other passions.
+Art became very important to peoples--especially those in the [[Central Continent]].
+Not only visual art, but music, poetry, and performing.

+The global trade was lower in this time than the [[Eras of History#Era of Awakening|Era of Awakening]], most communities trying to be more self-sufficient.
+Patriotism flourished and religion started to become more popular, many rituals around farming and taming are first seen in this era.
+The taming of a wild animal became a coming of age ritual in some areas in the south of the [[Western Continent]], for example.

+# Era of Celestial Accord

+of the [[Western Continent]] around [[Myan Kian Lake]].
 There was a growing curiosity about it's true limits and a newfound desire to master it.
 There was a sharp jump in [[Majik]] use in farming, and for the first time, there was a large volume of people trying to use it in their daily life.
 It became clear that there was more to [[Majik]] than originally thought.
-This was also a time of strong cultural development, farming techniques had been rapidly improving, producing more food, and allowing larger segments of city populations to explore other passions.
-Art became very important to peoples--especially those in the [[Central Continent]].
-Not only visual art, but music, poetry, and performing.
-The spike in interest around [[Majik]] in the west actually quickly died out after only a few years, being replaced by one in art, an idea that spread from the [[Central Continent]].

-The global trade was lower in this time than the [[Eras of History#Awakening|Era of Awakening]], most communities trying to be more self-sufficient.
-Patriotism flourished and religion started to become more popular, many rituals around farming were

 This was no doubt started by the "discovery" of [[Majik#Mixing Elements|element mixing]].
 This led to the nearby